How to make your own homemade fresh ginger tea with two easy methods to choose from and 5 variations to try.

 Not using tea leaves means no caffeine, which means you can sip on a cup throughout the day and evening without any jitters or sleep disruptions.
 And one of the easiest homemade infusions to make is a fresh ginger tea.

-Ginger root tea’s delightfully spicy and tongue tingling flavor warms you from the inside out and also has a long history of uses that go beyond just soothing upset stomachs, so it’s a good one to have in your repertoire.
+Ginger root tea’s delightfully spicy and tongue tingling flavor warms you from the inside out and also has a long history of uses (source) that go beyond just soothing upset stomachs, so it’s a good one to have in your repertoire.
 Yes you could buy a sachet of dried tea but it won’t have the same vibrant taste as the homemade kind which is thankfully nearly as easy to make.
 With just a small amount of ginger root, water and the sweetener of your choice you can make your own full-flavored homemade ginger tea.

-- There are two ways to grate ginger for this tea.
-The first is to simply use a box grater or a microplane.
-Peeling the ginger first makes this easier to do.
-The second is simply to pop a piece of ginger into the blender along with your water and pulse until blended.
+- The second is simply to pop a piece of ginger into the blender along with your water and pulse until blended.
 This way doesn’t require any peeling and is even easier than the first method.

 - Once you’re done infusing simply strain, pour and sweeten with your favorite sweetener and you are ready to sip!

-- Ginger lemon tea (my favorite): Add 2 teaspoons of fresh lemon juice and a slice of lemon to cup after straining.
+- Ginger Lemon Tea (my favorite): Add 2 teaspoons of fresh lemon juice and a slice of lemon to cup after straining.
 Sweeten to taste.

-- Ginger cinnamon orange tea: Simmer a ¼ stick of cinnamon along with the ginger, strain and add 1 Tablespoon fresh orange juice to cup.
+- Ginger Cinnamon Orange Tea: Simmer a ¼ stick of cinnamon along with the ginger, strain and add 1 Tablespoon fresh orange juice to cup.
 Sweeten to taste.

-- Ginger turmeric tea: Add ½ inch piece of fresh grated turmeric to simmer along with ginger, strain and add 1 teaspoon fresh lemon juice.
+- Ginger Turmeric Tea: Add ½ inch piece of fresh grated turmeric to simmer along with ginger, strain and add 1 teaspoon fresh lemon juice.
 Sweeten to taste.

-- Ginger fennel tea: Add ¼ teaspoon dried fennel seeds along with ginger to simmer, strain and sweeten to taste.
+- Ginger Fennel Tea: Add ¼ teaspoon dried fennel seeds along with ginger to simmer, strain and sweeten to taste.

-- Ginger mint tea: Add 1 Tablespoon lightly crushed mint leaves (crushing the mint helps release the oils) to simmer along with the ginger, strain and sweeten to taste.
+- Ginger Mint Tea: Add 1 Tablespoon lightly crushed mint leaves (crushing the mint helps release the oils) to simmer along with the ginger, strain and sweeten to taste.

-How to Make Fresh Ginger Tea
+How to Make Ginger Tea

 How to make your own homemade fresh ginger tea with two easy methods to choose from and 5 variations to try.